 1-3 hours.
-Offered on a variable schedule.
-Format: classroom centered or online.
 These courses are developed to provide the educator with in-depth knowledge on specific issues that affect organizational success.
 Examples of possible courses include:

-- Minority Education in Cross-cultural Perspective - · Biography: Portraits of Teaching, Learning, and Culture
+- Minority Education in Cross-cultural Perspective - Biography: Portraits of Teaching, Learning, and Culture